 - Plymouth University Peninsula Schools of Medicine and Dentistry

 - University of Leeds

 King’s also offers an Enhanced Support Dentistry Programme for students from selected ‘widening participation’ schools.
-Check the King’s website and prospectus for detailed entry requirements.

 What Are The Entry Requirements For Dentistry?

 There is intense competition for places at Dental School.
 Most ask for at least 3 As at A-Level, often in relevant sciences.